Join us for an adventure in flavor!

 Serving of shrimp saganaki in a black bowl.

 Bring these Mediterranean flavors in your life.
 They go so great with seafood.
-One of our favorites is Psari Plaki, a Greek fish dish you absolutely have to try!
+One of my other favorites is Psari Plaki, a Greek fish dish you absolutely have to try!

 Mixing cheese with seafood isn’t very common, but somehow it works just prefect.
 Something magic happens with salty, tangy and savory feta goes with shrimp.

-Try this Shrimp Saganaki on some great weekend and share the love of GypsyPlate all over your social media platforms.
+Try my version of Shrimp Saganaki for some special Sunday dinner and share the love of GypsyPlate all over your social media platforms.
 Dishes like saganaki need to get viral, so many many people can enjoy these great unique flavors from all over the world.

 The black bowlful of saganaki atop the gypsyplate.